andyosyndoh/Downloader/README.md

         ```
 ## Implementation

-The main entry point of the program is located in `main.go`, which processes command-line arguments to determine the desired operations.
+The main entry point of the program is located in `main.go`, which parses command-line arguments and sets values in an input struct to determine the desired operations.
 The program features several packages in `/internal` that contains functions to handle various functionalities.
 Highligted are some of the primary functions in each package

 ####  donwloader package